March Savings! Get from 5 to 10% off your Entire Order. *Discounts do not apply to shipping costs or outdoor furniture

 Where Is Amish Furniture Made?

-Amish furniture gained widespread attention and popularity in the U.S. with the rise of folk art in the 1920s.
+Amish handcrafted furniture gained widespread attention and popularity in the U.S. with the rise of folk art in the 1920s.
 Amish woodworkers generally make more traditional furniture pieces with clean, modern and elegant designs and great attention to wood details.
-Today, Amish furniture pieces are still highly sought after for their unique craftsmanship, durability and classic style.

 Shop Handmade Amish Furniture